osrf/gazebo_tutorials/build_world/tutorial.md

 Try moving the objects around now into a different configuration.

 ## Rotation
 The rotate tool allows you to orient a model around the x, y, and z axes.
-Select this tool now (or click `r`) and click on the object you want to move.
+Select this tool now (or press `r`) and click on the object you want to move.
 Three ring-shaped visual marker will appear over the object, which allows you to rotate the object around the x, y, and z axes.

 * You can also just click on the object itself and hold the `x`, `y`, or `z` keys while dragging it to constrain the motion to one of these axes.